Frequently Asked Questions

 - Use as a key card, if authorized, for selected buildings on campus.

 - Purchase food at any restaurant on campus and certain off-campus restaurants.

 - Purchase convenience items as well as snacks and ready-to-go foods at the convenience stores.

 - Purchase books and supplies at the campus bookstores.

 - Use in selected vending machines on campus.

 The Barnes & Noble Bookstore has two locations, one on the first floor of the Student Union and one on the third floor of the Polsky building.
 For more information you can visit http://www.uakron.bkstore.com or call 330-972-7624.
 The University Bookstore is the primary on-campus location for textbooks and course supplies.
 Also available is a general selection of books, magazines, Akron apparel, snacks, cards, gifts, and more.

 - Mon - Thurs: 9 a.m. - 7 p.m.

 The Bierce Library is located on Buchtel Commons; it is the main library building on the University's main campus.
 Bierce Library collects books, periodicals, indexes, computerized databases, and archival and audio-visual materials that support research in the humanities and social sciences.
 It is a Selective Depository Library for U.S. Government documents.
 For information, call (330) 972-7234 or visit their website at http://www.uakron.edu/libraries/.

-The Student Union has various comfortable areas to study on its three floors, plus there is Starbucks and the Commuter Lounge.
+The Student Union has various comfortable areas to study on its three floors, plus there is Starbucks.
 Also, academic buildings have various lounges set aside for students.
 Some colleges/departments may also have computers for students in their programs.